Skip to main content

 "Loneliness is one of the most deeply painful human experiences.
 It impacts on both our psychological and physical well-being as the two are inextricably linked," says Linda Boutet, counsellor and psychotherapist and member of the Counselling Directory.

-"Loneliness can cause us to feel 'outsiders', experiencing life in a solitary bubble, unable to connect with others; it can make us mistakenly believe we are somehow failures in life, and can cause us to physically ache for human contact.”
+"Loneliness can cause us to feel like outsiders - experiencing life in a solitary bubble, unable to connect with others.
+It can make us mistakenly believe we are somehow failures in life, and can cause us to physically ache for human contact.”

 Loneliness and our health

-Boutet adds that the effect of loneliness on physical health is as devastating as its psychological impact.
+Boutet adds that the effect of loneliness on physical health is as harmful as its psychological impact.

 Heart disease

-"Scientific research now shows that chronic sustained loneliness decreases our body's ability to cope with illness via our immune system, whilst increasing our risk of heart disease and stroke," she explains.
-"We may physically feel 'slower' when we are lonely and this can, in turn, lead to impaired cognitive functioning."
+"Scientific research now shows that long-term sustained loneliness decreases our body's ability to cope with illness via our immune system.
+This increases our chance of developing heart disease and stroke," Boutet explains.
+"We may feel physically slower when we are lonely.
+This can - in turn - lead to impaired cognitive functioning."

 Mental illness